yalinjob/evidence-training_ya/README.md

 In this step you will configure your environment to be able to run the evidence github workflow we will be using throughout the training

-1. Fork the evidence-enablement repository.
+1. Fork the evidence-training repository.
 2. Add your name as a prefix to the build name, in the build.yml file.
 3. Update the REPO_NAME variable in th build.yml workflow file to the OCI dev repository you have created.
 4. Add the following github actions variables/secrets: